davide2894/a-loaf-of-code/_posts/dev-interview-with-the-non-3-hour-dev.md

 Q: Don't worry.
 What about foreign programmers who want to come working in Japan, say in Tokyo?
 What are the requirements?
 Is Japanese a must-have for this kind of profession?
 I mean, programming languages use English all over the world.

+A: Sorry, I don't know about that things so much, but I know several programmers who don't speak Japanese but works in Tokyo.

+***

+Q: That's just amazing, even only the fact that indeed is possible! :)

+New question: what learning schedule would you advise to a wanna-be dev?